KvGeijer/My-Webpage/content/blog/multiqueue-introduction/index.md

 # Faster MultiQueues

 In 2021, M. Williams, P. Sanders and R.Dementiev published [Engineering MultiQueues: Fast Relaxed Concurrent Priority Queues](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ESA.2021.81), where the two last authors are the same as the [first short paper](https://dl.acm.org/doi/10.1145/2755573.2755616).
 This paper fleshes out the MultiQueue design, adding optimizations and improving the analysis as well as experimental evaluation.
-Here, we will focus on the main two optimizations, which both has to do with improving cache performance.
+Here, we will focus on the main two optimizations, which both have to do with improving cache performance.

 ## Buffering